r2devops/hub/docs/getting-started.md

 # Getting started

+## 📝 Prerequisites

+- 🦊  Manage your project in Gitlab
+- ✏️   Have the write access to the gitlab-ci.yml file in your project
+- 🔫  Be aware each file modification in your project will trigger the pipeline
+- 🗝  Have access to the Pipelines page in your Gitlab project to see the pipeline execution

 ## ⏳ Quick setup

 Follows these steps to setup your CI/CD pipeline in less than 10 minutes !